ddnexus/elastics-doc/source/doc/7-Tutorials/4-Crawl-and-Index.md

     results = my_scope.all

-(* if everything is ok, please, add a FlexDocController controller and a search action with the relative view.
+(Tiago: if everything is ok, please, add a FlexDocController controller and a search action with the relative view.
 In the view add a form:

       def search